kieker-monitoring/kieker/kieker-documentation/architecture/java/Monitoring-Records-API.rst

 Monitoring records are objects that contain the monitoring data, e.g., timestamps, operation names, and resource utilization values.
-Typically, an instance of a monitoring record is constructed in a java-probes-api_ passed to the java-monitoring-controller-api_, serialized and deserialized by a java-writer-api_ and java-reader-api_.
+Typically, an instance of a monitoring record is constructed in a :ref:`java-probes-api` passed to the :ref:`java-monitoring-controller-api`, serialized and deserialized by a :ref:`java-writer-api` and :ref:`java-reader-api`.
-In getting-started_, we already introduced and used the monitoring record type **OperationExecutionRecord**. **Kieker** allows to use custom monitoring record types.
+In :ref:`getting-started`, we already introduced and used the monitoring record type **OperationExecutionRecord**. **Kieker** allows to use custom monitoring record types.
 Corresponding classes must implement the interface **IMonitoringRecord** and serialization and deserialization must